uviclibraries/rstudio/basics-interface.md

 - When you are ready to execute (‘run’) the command, type ‘enter’ or ‘return’ key on your keyboard.
-- The output to the command will appear below your command.
+- The output of the command will appear below your command.

 **Things to be mindful of:**

 - You cannot execute a command until the previous command has been completely executed.

-- If you don’t see the prompt symbol, one of two things is happening:
+- If you don’t see the prompt symbol `>`, one of two things is happening:

 - 1 - R is still processing your previous command, and you must wait for it to finish.

-- 2 - You might instead see the plus `+` symbol, which indicates that you have entered an incomplete command.
+- 2 - You might instead see the plus `+` symbol, which indicates that you have entered an incomplete command (e.g., you are missing a closing bracket).

 - If you see the `+` symbol, you must enter the remainder of the command before entering a new one.